 To prevail in an unpaid overtime lawsuit, you need an experienced lawyer who pays attention to all the facts relevant to your case — and who can get the evidence to prove that you were denied the pay that you deserve.

-At the Employment and Consumer Law Group, our detail-oriented attorneys have the knowledge, experience, and resources to help fight for the wages you are owed.
+At the Employment and Commerce Law Group, our detail-oriented attorneys have the knowledge, experience, and resources to help fight for the wages you are owed.
 Let our wage and hour dispute lawyers join the fight for your rights.

 Call us today at (615) 258-7134 or fill out an online contact form for a free case evaluation.